gdm413229/swwmgz_m/README.md

    rare drop from boss monsters, and as a rare spawn for chaos/banishment devices in Heretic and Hexen.

-The two first standard types will also pop up in Hammerspace Embiggeners and Ammo Fabricators.

 ### Wallbuster (slot 4), replaces SSG, Ethereal Crossbow, Frost Shards

 A ludicrously overkill weapon, courtesy of the always-overkill Blackmann Arms.